DeanHazineh/Deep-Learning-Color-for-Manga/README.md

-remove that step by creating a general image translation architecture which could work across different problems and to demonstrate that a conditional generative adversarial network (cGAN) can effectively self-learn the required loss function for many different image tasks [Image-to-Image Translation Paper @Pix2Pix [@Paper]].
+remove that step by creating a general image translation architecture which could work across different problems and to demonstrate that a conditional generative adversarial network (cGAN) can effectively self-learn the required loss function for many different image tasks.
 Again, coming up with the loss-function analytically is not only an open-research problem but it is a non-trivial task generally requiring expert knowledge since the standard L1 and L2 Euclidean distance minimization leads to blur.
-The particular details of the model used in this work is left to the Methodology section with rigorous theoretical treatment deferred to the original Pix2Pix paper [Image-to-Image Translation Paper @Pix2Pix [@Paper]]; however, here I present a high-level summary of the architecture’s unique and key features.\
+The particular details of the model used in this work is left to the Methodology section with rigorous theoretical treatment deferred to the original Pix2Pix paper; however, here I present a high-level summary of the architecture’s unique and key features.

 The two fundamental components of the GAN-based architecture are the generator and the discriminator–two separate neural networks that are